-▼ Tires
+▼Tires

-The tires have been optimally matched with the chassis of your vehicle.
+${\it The tires have been optimally matched with the chass is of your vehicle.}$

 When replacing tires, Mazda recommends that you replace tires of the same type originally fitted to your vehicle.
 For details, contact an Authorized Mazda Dealer.
-Check the tire pressure label for tire size and inflation pressure.
-Refer to Tire Inflation Pressure on page 8-33.